Time Out at Lake Hāwea

 Aug 13, 2021

 At its closest point, Lake Hāwea is separated from Lake Wanaka by only a very thin isthmus.
-This means you can take in both lakes at once, either by driving from Wanaka to Makarora, or by hiking the four to five hour Isthmus Track.
+This means you can take in both lakes at once by driving from Wanaka to Makarora or hiking the four to five-hour Isthmus Track.
 Both are superb.

 Despite their closeness, Lake Hāwea has always been overlooked compared to Wanaka, with its smaller town and less accessible lakefront.
-This is a mistake, as there are a number of wonderful walks and fantastic viewpoints scattered around Lake Hāwea.
+This is a mistake, as several wonderful walks and fantastic viewpoints are scattered around Lake Hāwea.

-In this blog, we cover walks and viewpoints from the town lakefront and south of the lake, then around the west side to Kidds Bush at the north end of Lake Hāwea.
-Don’t worry – the eastern, more remote side of the lake will be explored in a later blog!
+This blog covers walks and viewpoints from the town lakefront and south of the lake, then around the west side to Kidds Bush at the north end of Lake Hāwea.
+Don’t worry – the lake's eastern, more remote side will be explored in a later blog!

 Lake Hāwea Track – Te Araroa